dankchain/go-dankChain/install.md

 ```
 The bin/bin directory will contain the executables of geth

-4) use the flag --blocnet to initialize the genesis of mainnet blocChain, or for testnet use the flag --bloctest
+4) use the flag --danknet to initialize the genesis of mainnet blocChain, or for testnet use the flag --danktest
 mainnet:
 ```
---blocnet
+--danknet
 ```
 testnet:
 ```
---bloctest
+--danktest
 ```

 Run geth to sync the chain (Hard coded bootnodes for auto sync.)
 ```
-./geth --datadir walletDirName --blocnet
+./geth --datadir walletDirName --danknet
 ```

 Continue to startups.md